-238 239 It is also important that other children, adult students and school and college staff are supported and protected as appropriate.
-240 241 242 10.43.
-There is support available for schools and colleges.
-Paragraph 52 and Annex A in the Sexual Violence and Sexual Harassment Between Children in Schools and Colleges advice provides detailed information and links to resources.
-243 244 245 10.44.
-Staff should be aware that some groups are potentially more at risk.
-Evidence shows girls, children with special educational needs and disabilities (SEND) and LGBT children are at greater risk.
-246 247 248 249 250 10.45.
-The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
-251 252 253 254 10.46.
-Risks can be compounded where children/young people who are LGBT lack a trusted adult with whom they can be open.
-It is therefore vital that staff endeavour to reduce the additional barriers faced, and provide a safe space for them to speak out or share their concerns with members of staff.
-255 256 257 258 10.47.
-LGBT inclusion is part of the statutory Relationships Education, Relationship and Sex Education and Health Education curriculum and there is a range of support available to help schools counter homophobic, biphobic and transphobic bullying and abuse.
-259 260 261 262 263 264 265 266 267 10.48.
-Children's sexual behaviour exists on a wide continuum, from normal and developmentally expected to inappropriate, problematic, abusive and violent.
-Problematic, abusive and violent sexual behaviour is developmentally inappropriate and may cause developmental damage.
-An umbrella term for these types of behaviour are often referred to as "harmful sexual behaviour".
-The term has been widely adopted in child protection.
-Harmful sexual behaviour can occur online and/or offline and can also occur simultaneously between the two.
-Harmful sexual behaviour should be considered in a child protection context.
-268 269 270 271 272 273 274 275 10.49.
-Situations where children/young people are forced or coerced into sexual activity by peers or associates can be related with gang / serious youth violence activity but that is not always the case.
-Peer influence or peer pressure is a major factor in the decisions made by young people to join particular groups.
-Many young people see it as a "way out" from their day-to-day life and feel a strong bond with their peers, one which they may be lacking at home.
-Examples of peer-on-peer abuse including sexualised online bullying include: 276 277 Religious Bullying - a range of hurtful behaviour, both physical and al, that makes a person feel unwelcome, marginalised, excluded, powerless or
+337 338 available to help schools counter homophobic, biphobic and transphobic bullying and abuse.
+339 10.48.
+Children's sexual behaviour exists on a wide continuum, 340 from normal and developmentally expected to 341 inappropriate, problematic, abusive and violent.
+342 Problematic, abusive and violent sexual behaviour is 343 developmentally inappropriate and may cause 344 developmental damage.
+An umbrella term for these types 345 of behaviour are often referred to as "harmful sexual 346 behaviour".
+The term has been widely adopted in child 347 protection.
+Harmful sexual behaviour can occur online 348 and/or offline and can also occur simultaneously between 349 the two.
+Harmful sexual behaviour should be considered 350 in a child protection context.
+351 10.49.
+Situations where children/young people are forced or 352 coerced into sexual activity by peers or associates can be 353 related with gang / serious youth violence activity but that 354 is not always the case.
+Peer influence or peer pressure is 355 a major factor in the decisions made by young people to 356 join particular groups.
+Many young people see it as a "way 357 out" from their day-to-day life and feel a strong bond with 358 their peers, one which they may be lacking at home.
+359 Examples of peer-on-peer abuse including sexualised 360 online bullying include: 361 • F Racist and Religious Bullying - a range of hurtful behaviour, both 362 physical and psychological, that makes a person feel unwelcome, marginalised, excluded, powerless or worthless because of their

-278 279 worthless because of their colour, ethnicity, culture, faith community, national origin or national status.
-280 281 • Sexual, Sexist Bullying - any behaviour, whether physical or non-physical, where sexuality or gender is used as a weapon by boys or girls, this may also include any of the following: 282 - spreading rumors about someone's alleged sex life 283 - using offensive terms to describe a person 284 - inappropriate touching or attempts to do so 285 - non-consensual sharing of sexual images and videos 286 - unwanted sexual comments and messages, including those on social media 287 - any sexual exploitation, coercion and threats 288 - sexual assault and rape 289 290 291 292 293 294 Upskirting - taking a picture under a person's clothing without their permission and /or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+364 365 colour, ethnicity, culture, faith community, national origin or nationa status.
+366 367 368 Sexual, Sexist Bullying - any behaviour, whether physical or non- physical, where sexuality or gender is used as a weapon by boys of girls, this may also include any of the following: 369 - spreading rumors about someone's alleged sex life 370 - using offensive terms to describe a person 371 - inappropriate touching or attempts to do so 372 - non-consensual sharing of sexual images and videos 373 374 unwanted sexual comments and messages, including those or social media 375 - any sexual exploitation, coercion and threats 376 - sexual assault and rape 377 378 379 380 381 382 383 Upskirting - taking a picture under a person's clothing without their permission and /or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
 It is a criminal offence.
 Anyone of any gender, can be a victim The Voyeurism Offences Act, which was commonly known as the Upskirting Bill, was introduced on 21 June 2018.
-It came into force on 12 April 2019.
-295 296 297 298 • Transphobic bullying - is based on fear, hatred, disbelief, or mistrust of people who are transgender, thought to be transgender, or whose gender expression doesn't conform to traditional gender roles.
+It came into force or 12 April 2019.
+385 386 387 388 389 Transphobic bullying - is based on fear, hatred, disbelief, of mistrust of people who are transgender, thought to be transgender or whose gender expression doesn't conform to traditional gender roles.
 Transphobia can prevent transgender and gender nonconforming people from living full lives free from harm.
-299 300 • Homophobic Bullying - targets someone because of their sexual orientation (or perceived sexual orientation); 301 302 303 • Disablist Bullying - targets a young person solely based on their disability.
+390 391 Homophobic Bullying - targets someone because of their sexual orientation (or perceived sexual orientation); 392 393 394 395 Disablist Bullying - targets a young person solely based on their disability.
 This can include manipulative bullying where a perpetrator forces the victim to act in a certain way, or exploiting a certain aspect of the victim's disability.
-304 305 306 307 • Prejudice based and discriminatory bullying - Prejudice is an unjustified or incorrect attitude (usually negative) towards an individual based solely on the individual's membership of a social group.
-For example, a person may hold prejudiced views towards a certain race or gender etc. (e.g. sexist).
-308 309 310 • Discrimination is the behaviour or actions, usually negative, towards an individual or group of people, especially on the basis of sex/race/social class.
-What staff should do if they have concerns about the child/young person 311 312 313 314 10.50.
-Staff working with children/young people are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child/young person, staff should always act in the best interests of the child/young person 315 316 317 10.51.
-If staff have any concerns about a child's/young person welfare, they should act on them immediately by following this procedure and reporting their concern to the DSL/DSL Deputy.
-318 Opportunities to teach safeguarding 319 320 10.52.
-Schools/colleges must ensure that their staff undergo regular updated safeguarding training, including online safety and for children to be taught Version: 13 Approved by: QI
+396 397 398 Prejudice based and discriminatory bullying - Prejudice is an unjustified or incorrect attitude (usually negative) towards ar individual based solely on the individual's membership of a socia